The Spotlight

 The Spotlight was a weekly newspaper in the United States, published in Washington, D.C. from September 1975 to July 2001 by the now-defunct antisemitic Liberty Lobby.
 The Spotlight ran articles and editorials professing a "populist and nationalist" political orientation.
 Some observers have described the publication as promoting a right-wing, or conservative, politics.

+After a lawsuit against Liberty Lobby brought by the Holocaust denial organization the Institute for Historical Review, the newspaper was shuttered in 2001.
+Some of those involved in the paper went on to found the American Free Press, a similar publication.